Learn to run digital and hybrid events with Alex Theuma, SaaStock CEO [interview]

 That's why there's nothing better than gaining insights from a specialist who works in the field.

 This one puts his family first and describes himself as a dad of two first of all, then as the founder of SaaS Stock next.
 He organizes conferences and local events annually to gather experts from all over the world to share business experiences.

-We're proud to present an interview with Alex Theuma.
+We're proud to present our interview with Alex Theuma.